cmashamolcm/Java_Learnings/refresher/spring-boot/microservices.md

       * Logs are treated as streams
       * Admin processes also is a one-off process
 5. Design Patterns for microservices:
-   1. `Aggregator`: One service will contact all others to collect data and return it to client
+   1. `Aggregator`: One service will contact all others to collect data and return it to client.
+      Relies on DRY principle (Do't Repeat Yourself.
+Instead, services are individual and aggregator takes responsibility to combine their job)
     ```
     client <----->Aggregator Service----->Service A
                                     ----->Service B